Mihajlo Hamzić

-Mihajlo Hamzić (1482 - 1518) also known as Michael Joannis Theutonici or Michael Hansen, was one of the outstanding painters in 15th century Dubrovnik during the transition from Gothic to Renaissance - along with Vicko Lovrin and Nikola Božidarević.
+Mihajlo Hamzić (1482 - 1518) also known as Michael Joannis Theutonici or Michael Hansen, was one of the outstanding Dalmatian painters in 15th century Ragusa during the transition from Gothic to Renaissance - along with Vicko Lovrin and Nikola Božidarević.

 Biography

 Mihajlo's father, Hans, was originally from Cologne in Germany, and had come to work in Ston on the maintenance of cannons.
 His mother was the daughter of a Ston blacksmith.
 Mihajlo was born in Ston as the second of four children.
 He studied art in Mantua at the studio of Andrea Mantegna and returned to Dubrovnik in 1508.
 He is first mentioned in a document from 1509 in which the Council of the Prayer accepted his painting of St. John the Baptist for the Rector's Palace, Dubrovnik.
 Soon after that, he painted the "Baptism of Christ" for the great room of the Rector's Palace, where it still hangs today.
 He also worked as a clerk at the Dubrovnik customs office in order to earn a living.

 Mihajlo Hamzić also collaborated with other painters, so in 1512 he brought the painter, Pierre Giovanni of Venice and Vlaho Nikolin of Dubrovnik, into his workshop.
 He later formed a joint trading business with his brother Jacob, but in 1514 they got into trouble, and Mihajlo was forced to flee from Dubrovnik.
 When he returned, he restricted himself to painting.
 A document from 1515 mentions him getting a three-month salvoconduct (residence permit) to paint for the cathedral.
 In 1518, together with Pierre Giovanni, he was given the task of completing the polyptych for the altar of Saint Joseph in the cathedral, which Nikola Božidarević had started, but Hamzić died suddenly before he could finish.
 He died in Dubrovnik, young and in debt, and sadly his last painting, the polyptych, was destroyed in the Dubrovnik earthquake of 1667.